tigerkelly/tigertouch/README.md

 tar xvzf TigerTouch.tgz

-The directory TigerTouch directory from the archive about contains jars and other files need to run tigertouch.
+The directory TigerTouch directory from the archive contains jars and other files need to run tigertouch.
-The bin directory will contain the shell script call tigertouch thay will exec the TigerTouch example program.
+The bin directory will contain the shell script called tigertouch that will exec the TigerTouch example program.

 The command line to execute the test program is pretty long, so it became a script.